nuriel77/hornet-playbook/README.md

 If you are running the node in an internal network/lan you have to forward at least the following ports from the router to the node:

 Ports: 80/tcp (for certificate verification/enable HTTPS), 14267/tcp, 15600/tcp, 14626/udp

+## Security

+Security should not be taken lightly.
+It is recommended to take several steps to improve how you interact and authenticate with your server.

+Please follow this tutorial, it works for any Linux server: [this guide](https://iri-playbook.readthedocs.io/en/master/securityhardening.html)

 # Troubleshooting